-Two papers recently accepted, one in Journal of Insect Science (Eichele et al.) and the other in Food Webs (Athey et al.).
+Two papers accepted, one in Journal of Insect Science (Eichele et al.) and the other in Food Webs (Athey et al.).

 Xia, Ye, Seth DeBolt, Jamin Dreyer, Delia Scott, and Mark A. Williams.
 2015.
 Characterization of culturable bacterial endophytes and their capacity to promote plant growth from plants grown using organic or conventional practices.
 Frontiers in Plant Science 6:490.